Egypt's natural gas production declines and power cuts bite

 PHOTO

-Currently the country is grappling with power shortages when a heatwave has driven up demand for cooling.
+The country is grappling with power shortages as a heatwave has driven up demand for cooling.

 Gas production between January and May declined by 9% year-on-year and 12% when compared to the same period in 2021.